whitneyburton/portfolios/students/1606-front/david-kerr/dkerr_mod3.markdown

 * [GitHub URL](https://github.com/kerrd89/social-feed)
 * [Original Assignment](http://frontend.turing.io/projects/self-directed-project.html)

 Made an application which accesses the twitter API to do analytics on a given users use of twitter.
 It has an express server running to meet CORS requirements and properly attach authentication headers to API calls.
 Inside the application, I used react and react router and chartjs to create charts for those calculated data points.
-The app updates with a new username and has minor UI peices to make those transitions smoother.
+The app updates with a new username and has minor UI pieces to make those transitions smoother.

 ####Thoughts
 Personally, I am not entirely pleased with how I finished this project.
 There are some rough patches (like hashes in the url, improper routes) which I would like to iron out.
-I would also like to push this to a herokuapp so anyone can use the app.
+I would also like to push this to a Heroku app so anyone can use the app.
 I intend to revisit this project with other APIs as well.

 ## Community